Rishik15/BTT_GM2/README.md

   - Nonlinear transformations of existing variables
   - Aggregated or composite features that better capture behavioral patterns
 - While XGBoost was chosen for its strong performance and robustness, experimenting with alternative models (e.g., ensemble stacking, neural networks, or regularized nonlinear models) may further improve predictive accuracy or generalizability.

+### **Streamlit App Future Improvements**

+The Streamlit prototype successfully demonstrates how a lightweight grit survey could be administered in practice, but there are still improvements that can be made with the user interface & design.

 ## **License**